Maria Elena Boschi: Minister for Constitutional Reforms (2014–2016)

 On 28 April 2015, concerned that the reform may not pass, the government announced he would hold a confidence vote to approve the electoral reform changes.
 The Five Star Movement, Forza Italia and some left-wing Democratic Party members strongly opposed this decision, with some seeking to draw comparisons between Renzi and Benito Mussolini.
 It would be only the third time that an electoral law was twinned with a confidence vote, after Mussolini's Acerbo Law and Alcide De Gasperi's "Scam law".
 On 4 May the Chamber of Deputies finally approved the electoral changes with 334 votes for and 61 votes against, the latter including a faction of the PD.
 The reforms will take full effect in July 2016.

 2016 constitutional referendum

 After constitutional reforms had passed both the Chamber of Deputies and the Senate multiple times, the government announced that he would hold a constitutional referendum in December 2016 to seek approval for the changes; since the reform was not approved by more than two-thirds of the Parliament, according to article 138 of the Constitution, a referendum could be required.

-Voters will be asked whether they approve of amending the Italian Constitution to transform the Senate of the Republic into a "Senate of Regions" composed of 100 senators made up of regional councillors and mayors of large cities.
+Voters would be asked whether they approve of amending the Italian Constitution to transform the Senate of the Republic into a "Senate of Regions" composed of 100 senators made up of regional councillors and mayors of large cities.
 Maria Elena Boschi was appointed by Renzi as the organizer of the "Yes Committees", in favor of the reform.

-Following early results which indicated that the "No" side was clearly ahead, Renzi conceded defeat and resigned.
+Following early results, which indicated that the "No" side was clearly ahead, Renzi conceded defeat and resigned.